- Specialty advertising revenues up 7% in the quarter

 Corus Entertainment Inc. is a Canadian-based media and entertainment company.
-Corus is a market leader in specialty television and radio with additional assets in pay television, television broadcasting, children’s book publishing and animation.
-The Company’s multimedia entertainment brands include YTV, Treehouse, Nickelodeon (Canada), W Network, OWN: Oprah Winfrey Network (Canada), CosmoTV, Sundance Channel (Canada), Movie Central, HBO Canada, Nelvana, Kids Can Press and radio stations including CKNW AM 980, 99.3 The FOX, Country 105, 630 CHED, Q107, and 102.1 the Edge.
+Corus is a market leader in specialty television and radio with additional assets in pay television, television broadcasting, children’s book publishing, children’s animation and animation software.
+The company’s multimedia entertainment brands include YTV, Treehouse, Nickelodeon (Canada), ABC Spark, W Network, OWN: Oprah Winfrey Network (Canada), CosmoTV, Sundance Channel (Canada), Movie Central, HBO Canada, Nelvana, Kids Can Press, Toon Boom and radio stations including CKNW AM 980, 99.3 The FOX, Country 105, 630 CHED, Q107, and 102.1 the Edge.
 Corus creates engaging branded entertainment experiences for its audiences across multiple platforms.
 A publicly traded company, Corus is listed on the Toronto Stock Exchange (CJR.B).
 Experience Corus on the web at www.corusent.com.

-A conference call with Corus senior management is scheduled for October 26, 2011 at 3:00 p.m.
+A conference call with Corus senior management is scheduled for October 25, 2012 at 1:00 p.m.
 ET.
 While this call is directed at analysts and investors, members of the media are welcome to listen in.
-The dial-in number for the conference call for North America is 1.800.945.5981 and for local/international callers is 416.981.9021.
-PowerPoint slides for the call will be posted at 2:45 p.m.
-ET on October 26, 2011 and can be found on the Corus Entertainment website at www.corusent.com in the Investor Relations section.
+The dial-in number for the conference call for North America is 1.800.926.5230 and for local/international callers is 416.981.9039.
+PowerPoint slides for the call will be posted 15 minutes prior the start of the call and can be found on the Corus Entertainment website at www.corusent.com in the Investor Relations section.

 This press release contains forward-looking information and should be read subject to the following cautionary language: